r2devops/hub/jobs/gulp/README.md

 * Shared between all jobs and pipelines on the same branch
 * Contains folder `$PROJECT_ROOT/node_modules`
-* If `npm install` produces different result than the cached content
+* If `npm install` or `yarn install` produces different result than the cached content

 More information on Gitlab caching mechanism in [Gitlab CI/CD caching documentation](https://docs.gitlab.com/ee/ci/caching/index.html).